leginon-org/leginon-tutorial/README.md

 # leginon-tutorial
-Docker container image for leginon with simulated data for tutorial purpose
+Docker container image for leginon with simulated data for tutorial purpose.
+This is also very useful for development.
+See the last part of this doc for instruction.

 # release
 v1.0 used in 2019 Erice workshop